US destroyers, subs, jets could answer Trump's Syria strike call

 CNN has previously reported that Trump discussed possible options on Syria with both French President Emmanuel Macron and UK Prime Minister Theresa May.

-Macron has said that any French strikes against the Syrian regime would target chemical facilities and a British government official told CNN on Wednesday that preparations are being made by the United Kingdom for possible action, but cautioned the political decision has not yet been made.
+Macron has said that any French strikes against the Syrian regime would target chemical facilities, and a British government official told CNN on Wednesday that preparations are being made by the United Kingdom for possible action but cautioned the political decision has not yet been made.

 The Daily Telegraph in London reported Wednesday that May has ordered British submarines to move within missile range of Syria in readiness for strikes against the Assad regime that could begin as early as Thursday night.

-May will host a Cabinet meeting on Thursday "to discuss the response to Syria," a Downing St spokesperson confirmed to CNN.
+May will host a Cabinet meeting on Thursday "to discuss the response to Syria," a Downing Street spokesperson confirmed to CNN.

 Speaking in the British city of Birmingham on Wednesday, May said "all the indications" are that the Syrian regime was responsible for a chemical weapons attack in Douma, adding that the use of such weapons "cannot go unchallenged."